Stephaela/PyWithingsAPI/README.md

 restricted to 10 users.")

 Then, Withings will show you your client ID and client secret.
-Store them safely.
+Store them securely.

 ## Getting a token

 To access user data, you need a valid access token.
 When you want to get your first access token, follow these steps:

-### Create new instances of WithingsClient and WithingsUser
+### Create a new instance of WithingsClient

 Store your client ID, client secret and redirect URI in variables.
 Then, create a new instance of WithingsClient

+    from pywithingsapi import withings_client

     my_client_id = "---"
     my_client_secret = "---"
     my_redirect_uri = "---"

-    api_client = withings_client.WithingsClient(
+    my_api_client = withings_client.WithingsClient(
         my_client_id,
         my_client_secret,
         my_redirect_uri)